 There are certain times in the day and week that your tweets can be posted to rank them more effectively.
 Be considerate of your average customer’s work schedules and they will unknowingly be appreciative.
 If you run a blog about being a single mom and your ideal reader is a single mom, take in consideration that they won’t always have the time to check Twitter.
 Time your tweets to post at a time that is most convenient to your target audience and the more they will be read and lead to results.

 Automating your tweets to post at a certain time is an effective way to do this.
+You can also use auto follower services to automate those actions, too.
 If you’ve set out 30 minutes a day for social media, take the 30 minutes to write engaging and helpful content and in those 30 minutes you should have at least came up with 10 posts.
 These posts can be set to post later at incrementing times (say twice a day) and for the rest of the week you no longer have to worry about writing tweets.

 For your interactions on Twitter to be successful, you must practice and implement Twitter etiquette at all times.
 Twitter is a great place to gain new customers and meet interesting people.
 Don’t let the opportunity slip away from a bad choice of words.